 Sharon has a BSc.Pharmacy, is a medical and general officer manager and a former Kelowna Mayor (2005-2011), City Councillor (1996-2005), and Central Okanagan Regional District Director (1997-2005).
 Prior to becoming an elected official, she was a neighbourhood advocate and president of Kelowna Secondary School Parent Advisory Council.
 Sharon has been a leader in many sporting associations including tennis, soccer and skiing and continues to advocate for the importance of children and youth initiatives.

 Steve was raised in Fruitvale, he owned and operated an Auto Repair business in Trail B.C. before moving on to a 27 year career in management with the local School District as their Director of Operations.
 Steve was elected to Fruitvale council as a councillor in 2014, and as Mayor in 2018, and is a Municipal Director on the RDKB.
 Steve currently sits on the committee planning the “Green Link” a proposed commuter trail connecting the 5 communities from Rossland through to Fruitvale, and the West Kootenay Eco-Society Committee leading 10 member communities to 100% renewable energy by 2050.
 Steve has always been active in the community and held numerous volunteer leadership roles in minor sports and junior hockey in the community prior to election to council.
 In his spare time he is an avid back country and cross country skier in the winter, and cyclist in the summer.

-Mayor of Elkford
+Councillor, District Municipality of Elkford

 Regional Advisory Committees